 The aim of inSTIL is to help you develop:

 - the knowledge and skills necessary to effectively support student learning in HE

 - a basis for your future career development

-It carries 15 M-level credits and is accredited by the Higher Education Academy, so you will automatically qualify for Associate Fellowship of the Academy after successful completion.
+It carries 15 M-level credits and is accredited by the Higher Education Academy/Advance HE, so you will automatically qualify for Associate Fellowship of the Academy after successful completion.
 This is a direct benefit to those who wish to make careers in the university sector in the UK and abroad.